(Revised) Be afraid, but not very afraid. A Note about COVID-19: and Delta Variant

 - Use Hand Sanitizer or carry disinfectant wipes in a small zip lock bag and if possible, quarter paper towel sheets folded in half in another to wipe disinfected surfaces and your hands afterwards, when handling surfaces outside your home

 - Before leaving your home, place a plastic bag (like the one you get at the grocery store) inside another similar bag, place above zip lock bags and extra plastic bag in it.
-Second bag is to dispose of gloves, or, to isolate mask when using a re-usable mask, after shopping.
+Second bag is to isolate mask when using a re-usable mask, after shopping.

-- Go farther, stay 7’ apart (contrary to initial reports, COVID-19 can travel considerable farther, than initially thought) to avoid risking contamination
+- Go farther, stay 7’ apart (contrary to initial reports, COVID-19-Delta Variant can travel considerable farther, than initially thought) to avoid risking contamination

-- If possible, use gloves when shopping, grab product from the back on a shelve as those on the front likely had been touched or breathed on by a contaminated individual, or individual not caring about these guidelines, dispose of gloves when exiting the store or when you come across a trash can (most stores have trash cans-receptacles outside the store, but some don’t, do not bring gloves back home).
+- If possible, grab product from the back on shelve as those on the front likely had been touched or breathed on by a contaminated individual, or individual not caring about these guidelines, .

 - Be Safe, use a Mask, it is not about rights red or blue, is not political, it’s about a Health Crisis, your health and the health of others when out and about (you have the right not to be contaminated by others with the Virus, just as others have an equal right, not to be contaminated by others)

-- Contrary to CDC guidelines, a mask doe not only protect others, but you as well from airborne droplets, think about it, common sense dictate that while a regular cloth mask protect others from your droplets, that same mask, to certain extent, might, or will protect you, or reduce airborne contamination by others.
+- Contrary to initial CDC guidelines, a mask doe not only protect others, but you as well from airborne droplets, think about it, common sense dictate that while a regular cloth mask protect others from your droplets, that same mask, will protect you, or reduce airborne contamination by others.

-- KN95 (similar to N95) Masks: these Mask have a 5 layer filtering sheets-system, one carbon, sandwiched together to form your KN95 Mask, the 95 on an N95 and KN95 indicates how much it filters or 95% of germs, Viruses, it filters the smallest particles and other contaminants, thus reason why it’s preferred by the Medical Community.
-Use yours when visiting a Medical facility, Clinic or any critical area where you feel is safer to use a KN95 (dispose of afterward).
+- KN95 (similar to N95, which unless you work on the Health field, are hard to come by) Masks: both these Mask have a 5 layer filtering sheets-system, same construction (both are manufactured in China reason why they had been so scarce due to high demand and the Pandemic).
+One carbon, sandwiched together to form your N95-KN95 Mask, the 95 on an N95 (certified by the CDC) and KN95 (certified by the Chinese government) indicates how much it filters or 95% of germs, Viruses, it filters the smallest particles and other contaminants, thus reason why it’s preferred by the Medical Community.
+Currently Health officials are recommending these masks for maximum protection against the Delta Variant.
+Use yours when visiting a Medical facility, Clinic or any critical area with the possibility of high exposures (dispose of afterward).
 Use Clothe Masks for everywhere else.
+Recycle your KN-95 (only) after visiting gatherings-shopping or when on other outings where you feel exposure has been or could be minimal.

-- Always Pull mask off by ear straps, never by the front of the mask
+- When recycling your KN-95 always pull mask off by ear straps, never by the front of the mask

-- Disinfect your mask (KN95 masks) if not wore on a Medical facility, Contrary to CDC, N95 Masks can be re-used, just follow these tips: spray disinfect when possible (as disinfectant sprays have become scarce and hard to find), the front of your mask.
-Wipe the other side, side you breathe on, with a disinfectant wipe, or wipe both sides, if there’s no disinfectant spray.
+- Disinfect your mask (KN95 masks) with Lysol or MICROBAN 24 hour spray.
+(N95-KN-95 Masks can be re-used when not use in a Health setting), just follow these tips: Spray disinfect (for a time disinfectant sprays became scarce and hard to find, that’s not the case anymore), the front of your mask.
+Wipe the other inside, side you breathe on, with Lysol disinfectant wipe, or wipe both sides, if there’s no disinfectant spray, spray both sides, if no wipes.

-- When dealing with fruits and vegetables: Fill a container with one gallon of water and one drop of dish washing liquid in it, mix thoroughly, place your veggies and or fruits in water, hand wash, dump water, refill container with fresh clean water, wash any soapy solution off, dry with paper towel
+- When dealing with fruits and vegetables: Fill a container with one gallon of water and one drop of dish washing liquid in it, mix thoroughly, place your veggies and or fruits in water, hand wash avocados, bananas etc., with berries; gently shake containers side to side in the container with water (do not take berries out of plastic cases), dump water, refill container with fresh clean water, wash-rinse any soapy solution off, dry with paper towel, with berries, place paper towel on a dry container, place berries in it once rinsed and pat gently (to absorb water) with dry towel, return berries to original plastic container, repeat process for each type of berry, refrigerate..

 - According to the CDC Virus can survive on: Metal-plastic surfaces 3 days, glass 4 days and cardboard for 24 hours.

-- Cans-glass, items hermetically sealed: Disinfect spray, wipe with paper towel
+- Cans-glass, items hermetically sealed: Use Lysol spray, wipe with paper towel

 - Box items: Wipe surfaces with disinfectant wipe, wipe dry immediately, with paper towel afterwards